 A NAS device takes all these failure points and tacks on a few more for good measure.
 In addition to all of the hard drive’s failure points, the NAS devices has its own motherboard, and even RAM and CPU that can fail.
 The operating system that manages the NAS can also fail.
 And while fixing your computer’s operating system when it crashes is easy (although it can be a headache of its own), doing the same without completely resetting your NAS and losing your data isn’t so easy.

 Users of personal NAS devices don’t have access to the device’s specialized embedded Linux operating system for a reason.
 That reason, generally speaking, is ease-of-use.
 The operating system isn’t designed to be in-your-face.
 Rather, its purpose is to work in the background, out of sight and out of mind.
 The user may never even know that their NAS uses a version of Linux unless they do their homework.
 Normally, Linux filesystems and Windows filesystems get along like a child and estranged parent—one refuses to see the other.
-If a user tries to remove the drive (or drives) from their NAS device, even if the drive is perfectly healthy, it can show up as blank due to its filesystem.
+If a user tries to remove the drive (or drives) from their NAS device, even if the drive is perfectly healthy, it can display a device not detected error due to its filesystem.

 WD My Book Live Data Recovery Results